leyfall/coding_journey/DAYS.md

 - I did not do anything but, I read some technical books related to scripts and JavaScript also fundamental.
 - Reading the commits of my past projects.
 - Still streak in LeetCode since well- stupidly enought to do the thing but yeah.
+- No class- but more on reading and write my book.